The Royal Life Saving Society UK (RLSS UK), the drowning prevention charity, has issued a warning as temperatures across Britain are set to continue.

 Also, a child is reported missing after getting into difficulty in Westport Lake, Stoke-on-Trent.
 Two other children were rescued from the lake.

 Mike added: “We want people to enjoy water, but safely and sensibly – using their common sense and listening to advice.
 Do not be tempted to cool off in open water, we do not want another summer of tragedy.”

 A number of Woodkirk Academy students have been reported to school as they have been caught swimming in the East Ardsley reservoir.
-Mr Cook delivered assemblies to the whole school warning of the dangers of open water swimming.
-These were followed up with further water-safety advice in Personal Tutor time.
 It is crucial that our students understand the risks of swimming in the reservoir, Rein Road Quarry or even Batley Boat Park.

 Share the below advice and take note of the dangers to avoid you or your son/daughter from becoming one of the statistics -

 The height of the fall or jump if tombstoning The depth of the water – this changes and is unpredictable Submerged objects may not be visible Obstacles or other people in the water Lack of safety equipment and increased difficulty for rescue